matt-clarson/quiz-scores-cli/README.md

 node ./build/quiz-scores.js   // run the CLI
 ```

+### Output

+The CLI outputs a `csv` file containing all of the recorded information.The file will be output to a file named `quiz-result_<DD-MM-YYYY>.csv` in the dirctory you called the CLI from.

+### Environment Variables

 You will need to provide your own list of quizzers.
 You can do this with environment variables.
 The easiest way is by making a `.env` file in the root of the directory, adding a variable `PEOPLE`, a comma separated list of people: